-The Company's investment in a joint venture relates to a 50% interest in a VLCC newbuilding and is accounted for using the equity method of accounting.
+The Company's has investments in the High-Q joint venture, Teekay Tanker Operations Ltd. (or TTOL) and Tanker Investments Ltd. (or TIL) all of which are accounted for using the equity method of accounting.
 Under the equity method of accounting, investments are stated at initial cost and are adjusted for subsequent additional investments and the Company's proportionate share of earnings or losses and distributions.
-The Company evaluates its investment in joint venture for impairment when events or circumstances indicate that the carrying value of such investment may have experienced an other-than-temporary decline in value below its carrying value.
+The Company evaluates its equity accounted investment for impairment when events or circumstances indicate that the carrying value of such investment may have experienced an other-than-temporary decline in value below its carrying value.
 If the estimated fair value is less than the carrying value, the carrying value is written down to its estimated fair value and the resulting impairment is recorded in the Company's statement of income.
-The Company's maximum exposure to loss is the amount it has invested in its joint venture.
+The Company's maximum exposure to loss is the amount it has invested in its equity accounted investments.